Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 Resources: 19 CPUs, 28 GB mem, 1 minute.

-## 14. Create and analyse covariate plots
+## Step 14: Create and analyse covariate plots

 Use AnalyzeCovariates to plot the base quality scores before and after recalibration, to assess the efficacy of BQSR.